 What makes up a lease payment?

 A handful of very large leasing companies supply most of the contract hire and leasing market in the UK with cars, these companies purchase hundreds of thousands of cars from the manufacturers each and every year so they can negotiate large discounts.
 The lease price of a car is made up of the difference between the initial purchase price and the car’s estimated residual value (future value) at the end of the lease agreement, with mileage and condition also taken into account, as well as VAT and a profit element.
 So, if a car loses less money and has a lower mileage, it's residual value will be higher and therefore will cost less to lease.

 Car finance, the main options:

 Typical hire purchase (HP) agreements include a large deposit element, usually between 20% and 50%, with the balance of the car’s price paid over the life of the HP agreement.
 At the end of the agreement the car is the property of the driver, however the now used car will be worth much less than the original purchase price due to depreciation.

 A relatively new car finance option is the personal contract purchase (PCP) deal.
-Here a car drive can put down a lower initial deposit, in comparison to HP, and pay a lower monthly repayment.
+Here a car driver can put down a lower initial deposit, in comparison to HP, and pay a lower monthly repayment.
 At the end of the agreement the driver has several options – hand the car back for free (subject to mileage and condition), pay the final ‘balloon’ payment and take ownership of the car, or take out a new PCP agreement on a new car.